Skip to main content

 You may feel a subtle yet persistent shift in your body’s internal landscape.
 A sense of fatigue that sleep does not resolve, a change in your mood’s texture, or a physical vitality that seems just out of reach.
 These are common, deeply personal experiences.

 In seeking answers, you might encounter a corporate wellness screening, an initiative presented as a tool for health empowerment.
-It is within this context that information, a blueprint of your past, present, and future, requires a shield.
+It is within this context that your personal health information, a blueprint of your past, present, and future, requires a shield.
 The conversation about your well-being begins with understanding the profound protections afforded to your most personal data.

 It encompasses the direct results of a genetic test, which analyzes your DNA for specific genes or chromosomal changes.
 This is the most intuitive part of the definition.
 Yet, the law’s wisdom extends much further, recognizing that your genetic story is woven from more than just your own cells.